LydiaLooi/OpenGL2-Museum/README.md

 # OpenGL Museum

 An OpenGL2 Project for COSC363 - Computer Graphics.
+[Awarded A+ 100%]

 A detailed report can be found in the root project directory.